 - Clear roles and responsibilities for fire, evacuation, or other emergencies

-Step 2: Educate your employees
+Step 2: Educate Your Employees

 Once your policies and procedures for fires and evacuations are in place, the next step is sharing the plan with employees.
-Be sure every employee receives this information when they first begin working at your organization and review it regularly with your full team.
+Be sure every employee receives this information when they first begin working at your organization and review it regularly with your entire team.

-Step 3: Conduct a fire drill and track results
+Step 3: Conduct a Fire Drill and Track Results

-Step 4: Motivate employees to improve participation
+Step 4: Motivate Employees to Improve Participation

-Even though practicing a fire evacuation plan can be life-saving, some employees simply won’t take the exercise as seriously as they should.
+Even though practicing a fire evacuation plan can be life-saving, some employees won’t take the exercise as seriously as they should.

 Consider motivating employees to improve their preparedness and efficiency.
-Following a successful fire drill (one with no “casualties” where everyone meets the target time), offer an incentive that is relevant to your team, such as extra time for lunch or leaving early on a Friday.
+Following a successful fire drill (one with no “casualties” where everyone meets the target time), offer an incentive relevant to your team, such as extra time for lunch or leaving early on a Friday.

-Step 5: Conduct regular drills
+Step 5: Conduct Regular Fire Drills